 (vi) statistical information and other data on unaccompanied alien children as provided for in section 462(b)(1)(J) of the Homeland Security Act of 2002 (6 U.S.C.
 279(b)(1)(J)).

-(D) PLACEMENT IN REMOVAL PROCEEDINGS- Any unaccompanied alien child sought to be removed by the Department of Homeland Security, except for an unaccompanied alien child from a contiguous country subject to exceptions under subsection (a)(2), shall be--
+(D) PLACEMENT IN REMOVAL PROCEEDINGS- Any unaccompanied alien child sought to be removed by the Department of Homeland Security who does not meet the criteria listed in paragraph (2)(A) shall be--

 (i) placed in removal proceedings under section 240 of the Immigration and Nationality Act (8 U.S.C.
-1229a);
+1229a), which shall include a hearing before an immigration judge not later than 14 days after being screened under paragraph (4);

 (ii) eligible for relief under section 240B of such Act (8 U.S.C.
 1229c) at no cost to the child; and